mgronstad/SmartParking/README.md

 Open *Tools > Board > Boards Manager* and search for "Seeed" and select the "Seeed STM32F4 Boards" version 1.2.3+ and click install.
 Restart the Arduino IDE.

-Click *Tools > Board > Wio Tracker LTE* this selects the board that you are using.
+To select the board you are using, click *Tools > Board > Wio Tracker LTE*.

 Click *Tools > Post > {Your Modem Port Here}* this selects the correct port.
 The port selected will be different depending upon the laptop: